 During the second year of formal clinical experience, the student will attend weekly clinical experiences, supervised by, and scheduled with, a preceptor as assigned by the program.
 This experience may include evening and weekend assignments but is limited to an average of 25 hours per week (minimum of 15 per week) during the academic year.
-The student will be assigned three ten-week rotations per academic year (1.5 per semester) with various preceptors and involving a variety of settings, including general medical.
+The student will be assigned up to three ten-week rotations per academic year(1.5 per semester) with various preceptors involving a variety of settings, including general medical.
 The students will be assigned both practice and game/event coverage where applicable.
-The student will be assigned to a preceptor each rotation, and not to a specific sport or facility.
-This will include evening and weekend assignments and is limited to a maximum of 25 hours per week during the academic year.
+The student will be assigned to a preceptor each rotation, not a specific sport or facility.
+This will include evening and weekend assignments and is limited to a maximum of 25 hours per week during the academic year for non-immersive rotations.
 In turn, the student will gain experience, under direct supervision, with patients that are involved in high-risk physical activity including equipment intensive, upper extremity and lower extremity intensive injury sports, and general medical patients of varying genders across the lifespan.
-These clinical experiences will include practice and game coverage, pre-event preparation, athletic training facility coverage, clinical rotations (general medical), and a variety of clinical experiences.
-The second-year clinical experience will involve a general medical and an orthopedic clinical experience at local/regional health care facilities.
+These clinical experiences will include practice and game coverage, preevent preparation, athletic training facility coverage, clinical rotations (general medical), and a variety of clinical experiences.
+The second-year clinical experience will involve a general medical clinical experience.
 The experiences obtained by each student will include cognitive, psychomotor, and affective skills in the prevention, recognition/evaluation, management/treatment, rehabilitation, organization/administration, and education/counseling of human ailments related to athletics or physical activity.

 In addition, the second-year clinical experience will culminate with an immersive clinical experience which will involve a practice-intensive experience that allows the student to experience the totality of care provided by athletic trainers.
 Students must participate in the day-to-day and week-to-week role of an athletic trainer for a period of time identified by the program (but minimally one continuous four-week period).
+During this experience, students are expected to obtain 30-40 hours of clinical experience per week.

-During this second year of clinical experiences, in conjunction with the clinical experience courses, the student will be provided a clinical proficiencies assessment, (there is an additional copy of this checklist in the ATS Handbook) and must have each of the clinical skills evaluated and signed by a Preceptor (if satisfactorily completed) prior to the completion of the academic year.
-Please refer to the ATS program requirements contract.
+During this second year of clinical experiences, in conjunction with the clinical experience courses, the student will be provided a clinical proficiencies assessment, and must have each of the clinical skills evaluated and verified by a Preceptor, if satisfactorily completed, prior to the completion of the academic year.

-Clinical experiences in athletic training are a required component of the athletic training students' education and are the scheduling priority; outside work, outside activities, or obligations (other than © MSU M.S. in Athletic Training Revised Aug 2021 personal or family related emergencies) will not be considered during theclinical scheduling process.
+Clinical experiences in athletic training are a required component of the athletic training students' education and are the scheduling priority; outside work, outside activities, or obligations (other than personal or family related emergencies) will not be prioritized during the clinical scheduling process.
+Preceptors will attempt to work with students to develop an appropriate and acceptable schedule if the student is participating in a teaching or graduate assistantship.

-Clinical experiences will take place during weekday mornings, afternoons, evenings and weekends as required by the assigned preceptor based on the schedule for that clinical site.
+Clinical experiences will take place during weekday mornings, afternoons, evenings, and weekends as required by the assigned preceptor based on the schedule for that clinical site.
 The required immersive experience may take place at any time.
-The student is to have at least one day per week (Monday - Sunday) where no clinical experiences are assigned orobtained.
+The student is to have at least one day per week (Monday - Sunday) where no clinical experiences are assigned or obtained.

-The student bears the cost and responsibility of transportation to and from assigned clinical settings (e.g., travel to local clinics and high schools) as well as the cost of appropriate clothingas per program dress code.
-See "Costs Associated with Clinical Experiences".
+The student bears the cost and responsibility of transportation to and from assigned clinical settings (e.g., travel to local clinics and high schools) and appropriate clothing as per program dress code.
+See "Costs Associated with Clinical Experiences."

-\\\Any clinical experiences obtained outside of the normal academic year (i.e., when students are required to be on campus) are voluntary but must still be directly supervised by a program preceptor.
+Any clinical experiences obtained outside of the normal academic year (i.e., when students are required to be on campus) are voluntary but must still be directly supervised by a program preceptor.